YongliHe23/SequenceExamples-GE/pge2/README.md

 * In the internal sequence representation used by the interpreter, RF and ADC events are delayed by about 100us to account for gradient delays.
 Depending on the sequence details, you may need to extend the segment duration to account for this.

-The user guide pdf discusses these points in more detail.
+The Pulseq on GE v1 (tv6) user guide pdf discusses some of these points in more detail.

 ## Converting the .seq file to a .pge file